-Doctor of laws, academic lecturer, Vice-President of the Board of the Ordo Iuris Institute for Legal Culture, a human rights think tank based in Warsaw.
+Doctor of laws, attorney-at-law, Vice-President of the Board of the Ordo Iuris Institute for Legal Culture, a human rights think tank based in Warsaw, academic lecturer.
 Vice-president of the Non-Governmental Initiatives Confederation, an independent network of organizations representing the civil society.

 He received his Ph.D. from the Faculty of Law and Administration, University of Warsaw.
 Graduate of the Faculty of Law and Administration, University of Warsaw and the Inter-University Individual Studies in Humanities of Artes Liberales Academy, the latter pursued at both the University of Warsaw and the Jagiellonian University in Cracow.
 His book on legal certainty was awarded in the "Monographies" competition of the Foundation for Polish Science.